 Examples of recent questions relating to Lease Extensions in Badminton

-• Even though I may not need a lease extension but I do require a vesting order on a property I want to purchase in Badminton.
-The house is freehold but the garden is officially leasehold, 995 year lease from 1895.
-Its the rear garden.
+• Even though I may not need a lease extension but I do need a vesting order on a property I want to buy in Badminton.
+The house is freehold but the garden is officially leasehold, 1000 year lease from 1889.
+Its the garden area.

 • Other Topics